 Shaw held a 5.93 ERA in 54 2⁄3 innings; McGee a 6.49 in 51 1⁄3.

-The Rockies found themselves in the exact position they were in one year prior; the visiting team in the sudden death wild card.
+The Rockies found themselves in the exact position they were in one year prior; the visiting team in the sudden death Wild Card Game.
 Kyle Freeland preserved the bullpen and shut out the Cubs into the seventh inning.
 Six total pitchers held Chicago to six hits over 13 innings.
 One run was allowed—and Colorado’s pitching came out on top.

 Davis shut the door for the final 1 1⁄3 innings.
 McGee wasn’t used—and Shaw didn’t make the Wild Card roster.